-Optical Imaging Facility: It is composed of an anti-vibration table and a black anodized stage contained within a light tight enclosure.
+Optical Imaging Facility: The K-FLARE open air NIR imaging system was designed by Dr. John Frangioni and engineers at BIDMC.
+It is composed of an anti-vibration table and a black anodized stage contained within a light tight enclosure.
 Within the enclosure are fiber optic bundles for subject illumination, and attached to the enclosure is a custom video coupler attached to an AD-130GE camera (JAI, Yokohama, Japan) to obtain simultaneous color images (512 × 512 pixels) with the Kangce of either 700 nm or 800 nm fluorescence images with custom dual bandpass prism (channel 1: 710/50, channel 2: 780lp).
 Sample excitation is from an RS-232-controlled LMI-6000 LED Fiber Optic Illuminator (Dolan-Jenner) equipped with custom excitation filters (Chroma Technology) or custom 1-5 W 660-nm and 760-nm LDX laser diode systems (RPMC) to produce 1-10 mW/cm2 fluence rate at a 13” working distance.
 The imaging system is remotely controlled by custom FLARE software at rates up to 15 Hz, although the field of view is manually adjusted by a 3CCD zoom lens (Goyo Optical Inc., Saitama, Japan).
-A duplicate system is mounted on a custom steel cart (Mobiletronics) and is controlled via LabView v 6.1 using a PC running Windows 7.
-The mobile system is also equipped with custom optics to accommodate endoscopes of various sizes, including the laboratory’s Olympus XP-40 flexible bronchoscope.
+We also built a mesoscale multiplex imaging system and an NIR-II imaging system as shown below, of which detailed spec will be published shortly.

 Figure.
 Multispectral imaging system in the NIR-I & NIR-II window. a) Schematic of multispectral imaging system. b) FIAT-L™ NIR imaging system composed of color-NIR1-NIR2 CCD camera.
 Optical channels in the context of 700 nm and 800 nm laser diodes and its optical light paths for multichannel real-time simultaneous imaging. c) NIR-II fluorescence imaging.
 Optical channels in the context of 808, 980, 1064, and 1260 nm laser diodes (left) and optical light paths (middle) for multichannel imaging.
 Mouse brain and hindlimb were imaged.